-We compared Costco’s legendary hot dog to Sam’s Club’s — and the winner is undeniable
+We compared Costco’s legendary hot dog with Sam’s Club’s — and the winner is undeniable

 - Hollis Johnson

 It’s a darn cheap dog.
-For $1.50, you get a fountain soda and this enormous hot dog — it could very well be the best deal on the whole menu.
-The price hasn’t changed since the chain began serving them in 1985.
+For $1.50, you get a fountain soda and this enormous hot dog, and it could very well be the best deal on the whole menu.
+Its price hasn’t changed since the chain began serving it in 1985.

 - source